 A suitable range of employment sites will be delivered across the plan area to support local employment needs.
-Key employment sectors such as horticulture, food and drink production, tourism (including marine related leisure), hospitality, bespoke vehicle manufacturing and creative industries, which are underpinned by the area's natural and cultural assets will continue to thrive.
+Key employment sectors such as horticulture, food and drink production, tourism and creative industries, which are underpinned by the area's natural and cultural assets will continue to thrive.
 The dynamic local knowledge-based economy will excel in innovation and continue to diversify, supported by the local higher education providers and gigabit capable broadband.
 Sustainable rural and manufacturing sectors will continue to be important reflecting the council's Economic Development Strategy and Inward Investment and Growth Strategy.
-Opportunities for employment and selfemployment will help retain young talent in the area and retain a skilled workforce.
+Opportunities for employment and self-employment will help retain young talent in the area and retain a skilled workforce.